Easy Keto Carrot Cake (5g net carbs)

 • Almond Flour and Coconut Flour – I used both of these keto flours because this is how you get that perfect carrot cake layer that’s deeply moist.
 To prevent any clumps in the batter, sift your flours.
 The cake’s texture will be lighter as a result.

-• Sweetener – feel free to use your favorite keto sweetener, but I highly suggest using a brown sugar replacement for a moist and flavorful cake.
+• Sweetener – Feel free to use your favorite keto sweetener, but I highly recommend a brown sugar replacement for the best flavor and moisture.

-• Eggs – use large room temperature eggs to avoid that eggy flavor.
-You can also use flax eggs or chia eggs.
+• Eggs – Large, room-temperature eggs work best.
+They help create structure and prevent an eggy taste.
+You can also use flax eggs or chia eggs for an egg-free option.

-• Vanilla Extract – a high-quality extract for the best flavor.
+• Vanilla Extract – A good quality vanilla extract makes all the difference.

-• Baking Powder – helps the cakes to become super fluffy.
+• Baking Powder – Helps the cake rise and keeps it fluffy.

-• Keto Cream Cheese Frosting – You’ll need a batch of my keto frosting.
+• Keto Cream Cheese Frosting – You’ll need a batch of my sugar free keto frosting.
+Trust me, it’s worth it!

 How To Make Keto Carrot Cake